fangwei123456/spikingjelly/docs/source/activation_based/train_large_scale_snn.rst

-    --print-logdir        print the dirs for tensorboard logs and pt files and exit --clean               delete the dirs for tensorboard logs and pt files --disable-pinmemory   not use pin memory in dataloader, which can help reduce memory consumption
+    --print-logdir        print the dirs for tensorboard logs and pt files and exit --clean               delete the dirs for tensorboard logs and pt files --disable-pinmemory   not use pin memory in dataloader, which can help reduce memory consumption --disable-amp         not use automatic mixed precision training --local_rank LOCAL_RANK
+                          args for DDP, which should not be set by user --disable-uda         not set 'torch.use_deterministic_algorithms(True)', which can avoid the error raised by some functions that do not have a deterministic implementation

 如果想增加参数，仍然可以通过继承的方式实现：